-For 20 years, Scanmikael has been implementing partition solutions for many interesting and stunning destinations globally.
+For 20 years Scanmikael has been implementing partition solutions for interesting and impressive spaces globally.

 Scanmikael implemented the unique glass partition solutions at the offices of ABB Vaasa.
 The contractor of the location was Lujatalo, and the building was designed by Parviainen arkkitehdit Oy.